HealthHealth & Beauty

 The UK supplement market is lightly regulated compared with prescription medicine, and apigenin is currently sitting in a fast-growing, lightly-policed corner of it.
 A few things separate a credible product from a marketing exercise.

 Price is a reasonable signal in this category.
-A genuine apigenin sleep supplement, extracted at strength and tested, sits at £20 to £30 for a month’s supply.
+A genuine apigenin sleep supplement, extracted at strength and tested, sits at £15 to £30 for a month’s supply.
 Anything substantially cheaper is usually under-dosed or using lower-grade extract.
+Anything substantially dearer is usually paying for branding.

 The bottom line for British sleepers

 Apigenin is not a sleeping pill.
-It will not knock out someone with severe insomnia, and anyone who has been struggling for more than three months should be on the GP route, not the supplement aisle.
+It won’t knock out someone with severe insomnia, and anyone who has been struggling for more than three months should be on the GP route, not the supplement aisle.
 What it does seem to do, in the population it suits, is take the edge off an over-active evening brain enough to let normal sleep architecture take over.
-That is a useful thing to have, and the evidence is improving year on year.
+That’s a useful thing to have, and the evidence is improving year on year – just more slowly than the shelf space is growing.

 If you have tried apigenin yourself: did you take it on its own or alongside another supplement, and did you notice anything in the first week, the first month, or only after you stopped?